gerhart01/LiveCloudKd/README.md

 ```
 LiveCloudKd /y C:\Microsoft\WinDBG
 ```
-2. Windows Registry HKLM\Software\LiveCloudKd\Parameters\WinDbgPath key.
+2. Windows registry HKLM\Software\LiveCloudKd\Parameters\WinDbgPath key.
 See RegParam.key for instance.
 3. Standard Windows SDK\WDK installation folder (used registry key for search that path).
-4. If the previous result is not successful, LiveCloudKd tries to run kd.exe from the same folder.
+4. If the previous result was not successful, LiveCloudKd tries to run kd.exe from the same folder.

-Performance comparison with LiveKd from Sysinternals Suite (LiveCloudKd is more performance: about 1000 times using ReadInterfaceHvmmDrvInternal interface):
+Performance comparison with LiveKd from Sysinternals Suite (LiveCloudKd is more performance about 1000 times using ReadInterfaceHvmmDrvInternal interface for reading memory):

 ![](images/image03.png)

 You can view Windows securekernel address space in static mode of Hyper-V VM with VBS enabled option in guest OS.

 1. Launch Hyper-V VM with guest OS VBS enable;
 2. Launch LiveCloudKd in EXDI mode;
 3. Enter ".reload /f securekernel.exe=<addr>" to get securekernel symbols information.
 You can see securekernel image base address in output window.

 ![](images/image04.png)